arose20/Pseudo-spatial_visualisation_of_scRNAseq_data/README.md

 ## Example workflow

-Below is an abstract worklow of how this visualisation can work for single cell data.
+Below is an example abstract workflow of how this visualisation can work for single cell data.

+Note, this visualisation doesn't require any spatial information / change to protocol for scRNA-seq generation if instead want to use masks for different metadata instead such as donor, age, sex, location etc.

+This example just suggests how you could implement some physical spatial metadata into the scRNA-seq protocol (designed for non-spatial specific scRNA-seq data).

+The image can be whatever the user can draw and link individual data points to, treating it like it had a spatial image or any other representative image(s).

 ![https://github.com/ar32/Pseudo-spaital_visualisation_of_scRNAseq_data/resources/pseudo_spatial_example_workflow.png](https://github.com/arose20/Pseudo-spatial_visualisation_of_scRNAseq_data/blob/main/resources/pseudo_spatial_example_workflow.png)